Haley Joel Osment: Early life

-Haley Joel Osment was born on April 10, 1988, in Los Angeles, California.
+Haley Joel Osment was born on April 10, 1988 in Los Angeles, California.
 He is the son of Theresa, a teacher, and Michael Eugene Osment, a theater and film actor, both natives of Birmingham, Alabama.
 Osment was raised Roman Catholic.
 He has a younger sister, Emily, who is also an actress.
 Osment's parents have described his childhood as a "good old-fashioned Southern upbringing".
 His father said that when Osment was learning to speak, he deliberately avoided using baby talk when communicating with his son.
 As a child, Osment wrestled and played basketball, football, and golf.

 Osment was a student at Flintridge Preparatory School in La Cañada Flintridge, California.
 He graduated from New York University's Tisch School of the Arts in 2011.

 Career

 Child actor

 While visiting a store at age four, Osment signed up with a talent scout.
 After being called back for an audition, he was asked to describe the biggest thing he had ever seen; Osment's description of an IMAX theater screen helped win him a part in a Pizza Hut TV commercial.
 The commercial launched Osment's career, and later that year he starred in the ABC TV sitcom Thunder Alley, his first role in a television series.
 Osment's first feature film role was as Forrest Gump's son in the 1994 film Forrest Gump, also having a minor role in another 1994 film, Mixed Nuts.
-Throughout the rest of the 1990s, Osment played regular or recurring roles in various television series, including The Jeff Foxworthy Show and the final season of Murphy Brown, where he replaced Dyllan Christopher as Murphy's son, Avery.
+Throughout the rest of the 1990s, Osment played regular or recurring roles in various television series, including The Jeff Foxworthy Show, and replaced Dyllan Christopher as Murphy's son, Avery in the final season of Murphy Brown.